Andy Warhol: Music and cover art

 In 1965, Warhol adopted the band the Velvet Underground, making them a crucial element of the Exploding Plastic Inevitable multimedia performance art show.
-Warhol, with Paul Morrissey, acted as the band's manager, introducing them to Nico (who would perform with the band at Warhol's request).
-While managing the Velvet Underground, Andy would have them dressed in all black to perform in front of movies that he was also presenting.
+His involvement with the musicians of The Velvet Underground was driven by an expressed desire to become a music producer.
+Warhol and Paul Morrissey acted as the band's manager, introducing them to Nico, who would perform with the band at Warhol's request.
+While managing the Velvet Underground, Warhol would have them dressed in all black to perform in front of movies that he was also presenting.

 In 1966, he "produced" their first album The Velvet Underground & Nico, as well as providing its album art.
 His actual participation in the album's production amounted to simply paying for the studio time.
 After the band's first album, Warhol and band leader Lou Reed started to disagree more about the direction the band should take, and Warhol was fired in 1967.
 In 1989, Reed and John Cale reunited for the first time since 1972 to write, perform, record and release the concept album Songs for Drella, as a tribute to Warhol.
 In October 2019, an audio tape of publicly unknown music by Reed, based on Warhol's 1975 book, The Philosophy of Andy Warhol: From A to B and Back Again, was reported to have been discovered in an archive at the Andy Warhol Museum in Pittsburgh.

 Warhol designed many album covers for various artists beginning during his days as an illustrator in the 1950s.
 The album covers he designed include for I'm Still Swinging (1955) by The Joe Newman Octet, Blue Lights, Vols.
 1 & 2 (1958) by Kenny Burrell, This Is John Wallowitch!!!
 (1964) by John Wallowitch, Sticky Fingers (1971) and Love You Live (1977) by The Rolling Stones, The Academy in Peril (1972) by John Cale, Silk Electric (1982) by Diana Ross, and Aretha (1986) by Aretha Franklin.

 In 1984, Warhol co-directed the music video "Hello Again" by the Cars, and he appeared in the video as a bartender.
 In 1986, Warhol co-directed the music video "Misfit" by Curiosity Killed the Cat and he made a cameo in video.
+He also had a cameo in Grace Jones music video "I'm Not Perfect (But I'm Perfect for You)" (1986).